jhu-bids/TermHub/docs/graph.md

 I'm realizing again that there are problems in the algorithm, so I'm going to use this space to try to plan out and document a new algorithm.

+### Steps
+1. Find all roots of subgraph (

+## Graph visualization
+I'd like to make a few test cases that include all the various edge cases that have to be handled.
+At least one small one that can be manually tinkered with and easy to understand and some big ones made with real data for testing front/back end performance and manageability and summarization features (collapsing many nodes into an expandable summary node.)

+I would like to be able to use [graphviz and dot](https://graphviz.org/) for authoring and graphically rendering the small use cases, but it has a weird architecture.
+It has APIs, declarative language, CLIs, and stuff; but they rely on [executables](https://graphviz.org/download/) which are environment-specific.
+(See stack overflow for [how to handle azure](https://stackoverflow.com/questions/76244214/how-to-fix-pygraphviz-program-dot-not-found-in-path-error-in-azure-or-gcp).)

 ## Old